-The Board shall be advised of the results of the audit, and may obtain any and all copies of any documents audited or the results of the audit.
+If requested by the Board, the The Board shall be advised of the results of the audit, and may obtain any and all copies of any documents audited or the results of the audit, upon request.
 The cost of the audits shall be borne by Respondent.
-Failure to pay for the audits in a timely fashion within ten (10) calendar days from audit completion shall constitute a violation of probation.
+Failure to pay for the audits in a timely fashion or failure to provide the Board with the audit results and/or copies of the audited records within ten (10) calendar days from audit completion shall constitute a violation of probation.